charlesxu90/phbuilder/README.md

 * It is also important that your molecules(s) containing the titratable groups are *at the top* of the structure file.
 So first the titratable protein(s), and only then solvent, ions, lipids, etc.
 * Furthermore, it is recommended that every (non-ion / water) molecule has a chain identifier.
 If you have only one chain you can simply set everything to A.

-#### 2. Make sure that topologies are available for all moleculetypes present in your structure file.
+### 2. Make sure that topologies are available for all moleculetypes present in your structure file.

-phbuilder cannot provide topology information for non-standard residue types (those not included by default in CHARMM36m → not present in `residuetypes.dat`).
-In such cases, the user is expected to provide separate topology (`.itp`) files.
-Additionally, be aware that `gmx pdb2gmx` cannot add hydrogens to non-standard residues, so you either have to add an entry to the force field `.hdb` file, or make sure that hydrogens are already present in the structure for this residue type.
+phbuilder cannot provide topology information for non-standard residue types (those not present in `residuetypes.dat`).
+In such cases, the user has two options:

+1. **Make sure you have a separate `.itp` file.** If `gentopol` detects any non-standard residue types, it will ask the user to provide a path to the corresponding `.itp` file(s).
+Internally, phbuilder splits the input structure file into a standard and a non-standard part, and only run `gmx pdb2gmx` on the standard part.
+Note that despite providing a separate `.itp` file, you might still have to make additions to the force field.
+This possibly includes new atom, bond, pair, angle, and dihedral types not present in the standard force field, but present in the provided topology.

+2. **Add the non-standard residue type to the force field.** This will require making additions in the `residuetypes.dat`, `merged.rtp`, and possibly `merged.hdb` files.
+This will likely be more involved compared to the first option, but the advantage is that `gmx pdb2gmx` will be able to process your full structure.

+In the end, providing the correct topology and/or performing force field modifications for non-standard residue types is the responsibility of the user.
 For more information, see the relevant [GROMACS documentation](https://manual.gromacs.org/current/how-to/topology.html).
-See also parameterization steps 1 and 2.

-#### 3. Use `phbuilder gentopol` to (re)generate the CpHMD topology.
+### 3. Use `phbuilder gentopol` to (re)generate the CpHMD topology.

 First, decide which residues you want to make titratable, and which initial protonation (lambda) states those residues should assume at $t = 0$.